pollfish/docs/android/universal.md

-.requestUUID(String requestUUID) | Sets a unique id to identify a user and be passed through server-to-server callbacks .indicatorPadding(int padding) | Sets padding (in dp) from top or bottom according to Position of the indicator .userLayout(ViewGroup userLayout) | Sets User View layout that Pollfish surveys will be rendered above it
+.requestUUID(String requestUUID) | Sets a unique id to identify a user and be passed through server-to-server callbacks .indicatorPadding(int padding) | Sets padding (in dp) from top or bottom according to Position of the indicator .userLayout(ViewGroup userLayout) | Sets User View layout that Pollfish surveys will be rendered above it .pollfishSurveyReceivedListener(PollfishSurveyReceivedListener pollfishSurveyReceivedListener)| Sets a notification listener when Pollfish Survey is received

 Once you created ParamsBuilder instance then you can call Pollfish initWith() in **onResume()** function of your Activity ( just after super.onResume() ) and you are ready to go.